Tour type: City Break

 It is believed that Anjar was once an imperial residence due to its palaces, baths and mosques.
 It also has remnants of 600 shops, which indicates that the purpose of this settlement was primarily

 You have free time to explore Beirut on your own today.
 You will be collected at your hotel and transferred to the airport to board your flight home.
 Additional nights in the same tour hotel may be added if you would like to extend your stay (subject to availability).

 Extra day in Beirut - post-tour

 Small group departures are available on this tour departing every Friday through the year.
-You can also book the tour privately on any other dates - please contact us for details and prices for your preferred dates and numbers.
+You can also book the tour privately on any other dates and with different accommodation levels and styles - please contact us for details and prices for your pr

 The hotels and accommodations listed below are the ones we most often on this tour.
 From time to time we may exchange these for similar properties at the same level.
 In general, specific hotels cannot be guaranteed on our group tours, but you may select your preferred options if you are booking a tailor-made trip.